OpenMPT/openmpt/README.md

         being 2017 or 2019) and hit the compile button.
 Other target systems can be found in the `vs2017*` and `vs2019*` sibling folders.

+        Note that you have to build the `PluginBridge` and `PluginBridgeLegacy` projects manually for architectures other than the one you are building OpenMPT for, as Visual Studio only builds one architecture configuration at a time.

  -  OpenMPT requires the compile host system to be 64bit x86-64.

  -  The Windows 8.1 SDK is required to build OpenMPT with Visual Studio 2017